-Some women just can’t seem to lose weight, even with an ideal regimen of diet and exercise.
-If you’re one of many who face this problem, you may be suffering from lipedema, a fat storage disease.
-Lipedema is a condition that causes disproportionate fat accumulation in the legs, abdomen and arms.
+Some women just can't seem to lose weight, even with an ideal regimen of diet and exercise.
+If you're one of many who face this problem, you may be suffering from Lipedema, a fat storage disease.
+Lipedema is a condition that causes disproportionate fat accumulation in the legs and arms.

-Dr. Amron explains, in many cases, there’s a cuff around the ankles in lipedema patients, and it’s different from obesity and fat legs.
-Obesity is being overweight, and “fat legs” may just be a part of a genetic disproportion, but with lipedema, there’s also prominence of swelling and a column-like look to the leg.
+Dr. Amron explains, in many cases, there's a cuff around the ankles in Lipedema patients, and it's different from obesity and fat legs.
+Obesity is being overweight, and "fat legs" may just be a part of a genetic disproportion, but with Lipedema, there's also prominence of swelling, commonly pain, and a column-like look to the leg.
 Lipedema is seen in both obese and thin individuals alike.

-If you are like most people, you probably haven’t heard of lipedema.
-In fact, even in the medical community, lipedema is misunderstood and often misdiagnosed.
-Many patients suffering with lipedema have been told they are obese and should simply lose weight.
-No amount of diet or exercise can prevent lipedema, nor correct and cure its disproportionate fat deposits.
+If you are like most people, you probably haven't heard of Lipedema.
+In fact, even in the medical community, Lipedema is misunderstood and often misdiagnosed.
+Many patients suffering with Lipedema have been told they are obese and should simply lose weight.
+No amount of diet or exercise can significantly prevent Lipedema, nor correct and cure its disproportionate fat deposits.

 Lipedema progresses in three stages, as illustrated below:

 Lipedema is not only a painful condition, it’s also often emotionally and physically disabling, which can contribute to a diminished quality of life.